mitsuba-renderer/drjit/docs/autodiff.rst

-performs a computation, and then generates outputs :math:`y_1`, :math:`y_2`, etc. Systems for *automatic differentiation* (AD) automate the computation of derivatives :math:`\partial y_i/\partial x_i`, which is instrumental when the program should be be optimized to accomplish a certain task.
+performs a computation, and then generates outputs :math:`y_1`, :math:`y_2`, etc. Systems for *automatic differentiation* (AD) automate the computation of derivatives :math:`\partial y_i/\partial x_i`, which is instrumental when the program should be optimized to accomplish a certain task.

 AD does this by decomposing the program into a sequence of steps that are individually easy to differentiate.
 Given such a decomposition, it then applies